saadalishujaat/saadalishujaat/README.md

 Welcome to my GitHub profile!
-I'm a passionate Android Team Lead / Product Planner / Product Manager at Funsol Technologies, specializing in crafting exceptional Android experiences that make a meaningful impact.
-With extensive experience in product planning, UX engineering, maximizing revenue through strategic AD integrations and monetization plan, I'm here to help you take your projects to the next level.
+I'm a passionate Software Engineer currently working at Careem.
+Previously, I worked as an Android Team Lead / Product Planner / Product Manager at Funsol Technologies, specializing in crafting exceptional Android experiences that make a meaningful impact.
+With extensive experience in product planning, UX engineering, and maximizing revenue through strategic AD integrations and monetization plans, I'm here to help you take your projects to the next level.

 ## 🚀 Skills and Expertise